 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Iconiq Capital, LLC is an investment advisory firm based in San Francisco that focuses on providing services mainly to high net worth individuals and organizations.
-The private capital firm, which has about 260 employees on staff, offers boutique services that focus on venture capital, technology growth, real estate and market buyouts.
-It currently has $42.5 billion in assets under management (AUM).
+Iconiq Capital is an investment advisory firm based in San Francisco that focuses on providing services mainly to ultra high net worth individuals and organizations.
+The private capital firm offers boutique services that focus on venture capital, technology growth, real estate and market buyouts.
+In order to invest in the firm’s funds, you must be an accredited investor and put in at least $10,000.

 |Minimum investment: $10,000|